wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 {{<info>}}
 **NOTE:**
-* The rules below will use a username `elastic` and password specific to the environment.
-You will need to modify the rule to use your username and password for your environment.
+* The rules below will use a user name `elastic` and password specific to the environment.
+You will need to modify the rule to use your user name and password for your environment.
 {{</info>}}

 ### Create rules for Elasticsearch